What should I do after I receive a medical bill

 What should I do if the medical bill looks incorrect?

-Insured patients may encounter other common errors — including, but not limited, to billing errors, improper claim denials, and illegal “surprise medical bills.”
+Providers and insurance companies can make mistakes when billing patients.
+That means you could get billed more than you should.
+Insured patients may encounter other common errors — including, but not limited to, billing errors, improper claim denials, and illegal “surprise medical bills.”
+Always ask for an itemized bill so you can check for errors.

-Surprise medical bills
+Common problems with medical bills

-How do I fight an illegal, out-of-network “surprise medical bill?”
+How do I fight an illegal, out-of-network “surprise medical bill”?

 You should never receive a surprise out-of-network bill if:

-- You receive medical care at an emergency room (E.R.)
+• You receive medical care at an emergency room (ER);

 In these situations, you should only pay what you would normally pay as a copay, coinsurance, or toward your deductible.
 The out-of-network provider cannot send an additional bill.